wics-uw/website/content/pages/constitution.md

     new committee members for the upcoming term shall be announced on the website and sent out to all affiliated mailing lists.

-2.  *New volunteers* shall be defined as any individual who has never served on the committee before, or has not served on the committee in the past four terms.
+2.  *New volunteers* shall be defined as individuals who have never served on the committee before, or have not served on the committee in the past four terms.
 They can nominate themselves for positions on the next term's committee via the call for new committee members, subject to the following process:

-    1. The new volunteer shall fill out an application provided by the call for new committee members;
+    1. The new volunteer shall fill out an application provided with the call for new committee members;

-    2. The current committee will then select evaluate the applications received and select applicants for interviews;
+    2. The current committee will then evaluate the applications received and select applicants for interviews;

     3. A single interview shall be held for each candidate.
 Interviews shall not exceed 30 minutes in length;

-    4. The current committee will select interviewers.
-Two interviewers should be chosen by the current committee, and are expected to disclose any conflicts of interest when presented with the list of candidates.
+    4. The current committee will select two or more interviewers.
+The interviewers are expected to disclose any conflicts of interest when presented with the list of candidates.
 If a conflict of interest arises, an alternate interviewer shall be chosen.
-       In any case, if no interviewer is explicitly chosen and there is no conflict of interest, the current Chair and Secretary shall conduct the interviews;
+In any case, if no interviewer is explicitly chosen and there are no conflicts of interest, the current Chair and Secretary shall conduct the interviews;

     5. Two interviewers must be present at every interview, and each shall provide their evaluation to the rest of the committee in the form of